MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/codeless-app-service.md

 > [!IMPORTANT]
 > See the [Supplemental Terms of Use for Microsoft Azure Previews](https://azure.microsoft.com/support/legal/preview-supplemental-terms/) for legal terms that apply to Azure features that are in beta, preview, or otherwise not yet released into general availability.

-Monitor your Python web applications on Azure App Services without modifying the code.
-This guide shows you how to enable Azure Monitor Application Insights and offers tips for automating large-scale deployments.

 The integration instruments popular Python libraries in your code, letting you automatically gather and correlate dependencies, logs, and metrics.
 After instrumenting, you collect calls and metrics from these Python libraries:

 | Instrumentation | Supported library Name | Supported versions |